 High-quality and effective peer review

 The Journal of Analytical Toxicology has always worked towards high-quality and effective peer review to provide authors thoughtful feedback from highly qualified toxicology scientists with knowledge of their research area.
-Effective January 1, 2023, JAT will be moving to double-anonymized peer review.
+Effective January 1, 2023, JAT moved to double-anonymized peer review.
 This process is meant to not only yield the highest-quality content for the journal, but also to help authors develop and improve their submissions.

 Open access option for your articles